-- Only approved General Education (GenEd) courses may be used. - Courses must be taken from at least two departments within each G1, G2, and G3 block. - At least three courses taken throughout blocks G1, G2 &/or G3 must be at the 200 level or above. - Up to six "Required Related" courses may be counted toward GenEd requirements. - Courses from the primary major may not fulfill the G1, G2, and G3 blocks; courses from a minor or secondary major may fulfill these blocks.
+- Only approved General Education (GenEd) courses may be used.

+- Courses must be taken from at least two departments within each G1, G2, and G3 block. - No more than two courses can be taken from any one department throughout the G1, G2, and G3 blocks. - At least three courses taken throughout blocks G1, G2 &/or G3 must be at the 200 level or above. - Up to six "Required Related" courses may be counted toward GenEd requirements. - Courses from the primary major may not fulfill the G1, G2, and G3 blocks; courses from a minor or secondary major may fulfill these blocks.